stacksjs/stacks/README.md

 # The Modern Component Library

-The Stacks Framework helps kick-start development of your next component library, in a monorepo type-of-way, pre-configured with all the bells & whistles you need to get started, and be productive.
+The Stacks Framework helps kick-start development of your next component library, in a monorepo type-of-way, pre-configured with all the bells & whistles to get started, and be productive.

-> _The clever way to build component libraries._ - Chris Breuer
+> _The clever way to your build component libraries._

 ## ☘️ Features

-The ultimate goal of this framework is to assist in creating an interoperable library via an optimized build (Vite & unbuild) & DX, to reach the broadest developer audience.
+The ultimate goal of this framework, Stacks, is to help you create a component library.
+Stacks is a highly optimized build process that automatically generates `.mjs` & `.cjs` library distributions for you, including its types.

 - simply & rapidly develop component libraries
-- a beautiful Developer Experience (DX)
+- a beautiful Developer Experience (DX) provided by Vue, Vite & TypeScript
 - automated git commits, versioning, and pretty changelog generations (markdown & GitHub releases)
 - automated npm package releases
-- optimized & automated PR dependency updates
+- optimized & automated GitHub PR dependency updates
-- next-generation docs generator
+- optimized VitePress setup to document your library
-- create your own style guide with ease via UnoCSS (e.g. Tailwind CSS)
+- style with ease via UnoCSS (e.g. Tailwind CSS)

 ## 💡 Get Started

-It's easy to get your component library started with this starter kit.
+It's easy to get your component library started with framework.
 The only prerequisite is a basic understanding of how to work with Vue Single File Components (SFCs).
 In other words, there is virtually no learning curve because "HTML with sprinkled JavaScript" will get you _incredibly_ far.

 ```bash
 # you may "Use this template" via the button in top right corner of this page